BenjaminPlanterose/UMtools/README.md

 ![Alt text](img/img3.png?raw=true "cg00026186 U/M plot")

-However, some loci escape X-inactivation and as a result, are unmethylated in both males and females.
+Also, some loci escape X-inactivation and as a result, are unmethylated in both males and females.
 However, given the double-copy of X-chromosomes in females, the unmethylated intensity is higher on average than in males
 ```r
 UM_plot(M = M_U$M, U = M_U$U, CpG = "cg04927982", sex = pheno$sex)
 annotation["cg04927982", c("chr", "pos")] # chrX  53254653